Application

 Final Round

 The competition will be heard before a panel of three judges in an event open to the public (with social distancing) and via livestream held at Grace Episcopal Church, 116 West Washington Ave, Madison, Wisconsin.
-Prize winners will be announced at the end of the evening, and a reception for all finalists will follow, pending the current COVID-19 status in Madison.
+Prize winners will be announced at the end of the evening, and a reception for all finalists will follow.

 Final Round Judges

-The judges for the final round of the 10th annual Handel Aria Competition are Sam Handley, Chase Hopkins, and Paul Rowe.
+The judges for the final round of the 12th annual Handel Aria Competition have not yet been announced.

 Each singer will perform: